sphinx-contrib/packages/README.rst

 Install
 -------

-This module is compatible with both python 2 and 3.
+This module is compatible with python 3 only.

 See the end of list for a (quick and dirty) Debian package.